Shak-o/C-Examples/Solid/Solid/Docs/OCP.md

 - **Strategy Pattern**: To allow behaviors to be selected at runtime.
 - **Decorator Pattern**: To dynamically add behavior to objects without altering their structure.

+In OOP:
+Inheritance: Extend behavior through subclassing without modifying existing code.
+Polymorphism: Use polymorphic behavior to introduce new functionality via interfaces or abstract classes.

 ---

 ### **Example (C#)**: